 The starting point of the Everest Region trek is Lukla.
-You can reach Lukla by taking the scenic flight from Kathmandu to Lukla.
-However, if you want to avoid the flight then, you can opt for Jiri to Everest Base Camp Trek.
-Around 8 hours of drive from Kathmandu, you can reach Jiri from where you can start your trek.
+You can reach Lukla by taking a scenic flight from Kathmandu to Lukla.
+However, if you want to avoid the flight, you can opt for Jiri to Everest Base Camp Trek.
+Around 8 hours of drive from Kathmandu, you can reach Jiri, where you can start your trek.
 Sir Edmund Hillary and Tenzing Norgay Sherpa completed their Everest Trek by trekking through the same route.
 Walking from Jiri to Lukla, you can continue your Trek from there.
-But you need an extra week more to reach Lukla or Namche if you choose to trek along this old route.
+But you need an extra week to reach Lukla or Namche if you choose to trek along this old route.

 Annapurna Trekking Region

 Pokhara is the gateway to most of the treks in the Annapurna region.
-Few hours of drive from Pokhara, you can reach Nayapul or Tikhedhunga from where you can start your trek to Annapurna region.
-Either taking the drive or flight from Kathmandu, you can reach Pokhara.
-Further, you can also start your Annapurna Circuit trek from Besisahar, which is around an 8-hour drive from Kathmandu.
+A few hours of drive from Pokhara, you can reach Nayapul or Tikhedhunga, where you can start your tour of the Annapurna region.
+Then, either by taking the drive or flight from Kathmandu, you can reach Pokhara.
+Further, you can also begin your Annapurna Circuit trek from Besisahar, which is around an 8-hour drive from Kathmandu.